 Social Security does not count all resources you may have for purposes of SSI.
 An individual is limited to $2,000 in resources in order to be eligible for SSI.
 If your resources exceed $2,000, you will most likely be found ineligible for SSI.
 For more information, call our law office or contact the Social Security Administration

-For more information regarding supplemental security income in Baltimore, please contact one of our experienced social security disability lawyers at the Law Offices of Steven H. Heisler.
+For more information regarding supplemental security income, please contact one of our experienced Baltimore social security disability lawyers at the Law Offices of Steven H. Heisler.